incanus/GeoCarts/README.md

 1. Open `GeoCarts.xcworkspace`.
 1. *Build & Run*.

-See the companion map online here: https://tiles.mapbox.com/justin/map/geocarts
+See the companion map online here: https://tiles.mapbox.com/justin/map/geocarts Note that it was not optimized for retina displays nor touch interaction.

 See http://support.mapbox.com/discussions/mapbox-ios-sdk/675-annotation-callout-example for more.